qzshadow/Numbskull/README.md

 chmod a+x ./test.sh && sh ./test.sh
 ```
 Script `test.sh` will test your deployment.
-it will runs four simple graph partitioned in `BDC` type,
+it will run four simple graphs partitioned by `BDC` type,
-see the source code for detailed configuration.
+see source code of `test.sh` for detailed configuration.
-The correct output should looks like, due to randomness,
+The reasonable output should looks like this:

+ (due to randomness,
-the exact count when you run will be slightly different from this,
+the exact count will be slightly different from this,
-however, the ratio for one variable take 0 or 1 will be similar.
+however, the ratio for one variable take 0 or 1 will be similar)
 ```text
 machine#1 var: 1 value: 0 count: 320
 machine#1 var: 1 value: 1 count: 680